hpssjellis/maker100/maker100-online.md

 # Maker100 Online without in-person support, a potentially faster or at your own pace approach to the in-classroom [Maker100](https://github.com/hpssjellis/maker100) course.

-The [maker100](https://github.com/hpssjellis/maker100) course is for in-person instruction in a Robotics / computer lab with a knowledgeable teacher.

 This page is for anyone wishing to do the course from home.
-It is closely linked to the price list so you can have minimal costs while testing if this method is  orrect for you.
+It is closely linked to the price list so you can have minimal costs while testing if this method is correct for you.

 [price-list-individuals.md](price-list-individuals.md)